dzaramelcone/necro/README.md

 uvicorn + fastapi         29,852      8.56 ms
 ```

-As usual benchmarks tend to be very distinct from real deployment performance scenarios but obviously this is in a separate tier from standard Python web frameworks and even from other languages' performance-oriented frameworks.
+As usual benchmarks tend to be very distinct from real deployment performance scenarios but my interest in developing Necro is in delivering a performance experience that is in a separate tier from standard Python web frameworks and even from other languages' performance-oriented frameworks.

-There are so many axes and features to test for web server performance and this is a tiny snippet, so I'm going to get a benchmark together that gives everyone (including me) a better idea and understanding of real performance use cases at a glance.
+There are so many axes and features to test for web server performance and this is a tiny slice of those dimensions, so I'm going to get a benchmark together that gives everyone (including me) a better idea and understanding of real performance use cases at a glance.

 ## Simple
 A familiar developer experience: